franzbu/EnhancedSpaces.spoon/README.md

 'modifierSnap3' and 'o': top middle and right thirds': 4 cells -> 'c11'
 'modifierSnap3' and 'p': bottom middle and right thirds': 4 cells -> 'c12'

-As has been pointed out, these keyboard shortcuts are fully customizable, which is best shown with an example: let us assume you just need windows to snap into three different grid positions, (1) right half of screen -> 'a2', (2) right middle ninth of screen -> 'b11', and (3) middle third, upper two cells -> 'c5', and you would like to use modifierSnap2 with the keys 'j', 'k', and 'l'; then your 'init.lua' would look like this:
+As has been mentioned, these keyboard shortcuts are fully customizable, which is best shown with an example: let us assume for a moment that you just need windows to snap into three different grid positions, (1) right half of screen -> 'a2', (2) right middle ninth of screen -> 'b11', and (3) middle third, upper two cells -> 'c5', and you would like to use modifierSnap2 with the keys 'j', 'k', and 'l' to achieve that; then your 'init.lua' would look like this:

 ```lua
   ...